Informed Consent for Psychotherapy

 Appointments and Cancellation Policy

-You are responsible for coming to your session on time and at the time we have scheduled.
+You are responsible for attending your session on time and at the time we have scheduled.
 Sessions last for 50 minutes.
-If you miss a session without cancelling, or cancel with less than 24 hours’ notice, you are required to pay for that session.
+If you miss a session without cancelling, or cancel with less than 24 hours’ notice, for any reason, you are required to pay for that session.
 It is important to note that this cannot be claimed back through medical aid.

 You also accept that any late coming will shorten the length of your session and you will be charged in full.
 Sessions cannot run overtime if the client is late.